athityakumar/DashVis/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=shields)](http://makeapullrequest.com)

 DashVis is an open-source Dashboard built with Rails for all users in general.
-DashVis can be used to organize your resources via `Tables` and `Collections`.
+DashVis can be used to organize your resources via `Tables` (For exampe, Notepad, Contacts, Playlist, etc.)and `Folders` (For example, Entertainment, Studies, etc.).
 Feel free to use the [live website](http://dashvis.herokuapp.com).

  ![image](https://raw.githubusercontent.com/athityakumar/DashVis/master/app/assets/images/dv-fb.png?token=AQUQRPr9-DOdAG_taggB3AIFXLzUfEHaks5aUSUswA%3D%3D)